 Watch the tutorial below and keep reading for an in-depth guide to color grading using DaVinci Resolve.

 Color Grading Tutorial

-In this video overview, SproutVideo’s head of video production, Nick LaClair, walks us through exactly how to color grade footage.
+In this video overview, SproutVideo’s Creative Director, Nick LaClair, walks us through exactly how to color grade footage.
 You’ll learn how to work with nodes to map your changes to different elements in your clips, apply a grade to multiple clips, and hide or emphasize specific aspects of your visuals.